-\textbf{B. Layer-wise Representation Analysis} To better understand how fine-tuning reshapes the internal representations of VLMs, we perform a layer-wise performance analysis \cite{fu2025hidden_plain_sight, alghisi2025de_re_constructing} before and after fine-tuning on our synthetic training set.
-For each layer of the LLM component, we extract the hidden representation corresponding to the final question token and train a linear SVM probe (3-fold cross-validation) to predict the spatial position label.
-This analysis allows us to localize where spatial reasoning emerges in the model hierarchy and how fine-tuning alters the encoding of spatial information.

-\Cref{fig:layerwise_qwen} shows the layer-wise probing accuracy for \qwens~7B (results for \llavas and \molmos are reported in §\ref{app:layerwise_results}).
-On synthetic data, accuracy rapidly increases for all models in early layers and saturates in the upper-middle layers.
-In contrast, on COCO the same trend appears with a slower rise, reflecting the increased visual and linguistic complexity of real-world scenes.
-Together, these results indicate that fine-tuning on controlled synthetic data strengthens the internal representation of VLMs and that the learned representation for spatial reasoning largely transfers to real-world settings, albeit with reduced confidence and stability.
+\textbf{Results:} On synthetic data, accuracy rapidly increases for all models in early layers (5$\sim$10) and saturates in the upper-middle layers.
+In contrast, on COCO the same trend appears with a slower rise (saturation after layer 15), reflecting the increased visual and linguistic complexity of real-world scenes.
+Together, these results indicate that fine-tuning on controlled synthetic data strengthens the internal representation of VLMs and that the learned representation for absolute position largely transfers to real-world settings, albeit with reduced confidence and stability.